-We do this by delivering training, talks, conferences, forums and taking part in events that speak to a wide audience such as:
+We do this by delivering training, talks, conferences, forums and taking part in events and encouraging people to take part in events that speak to a wide audience such as:

-Hate Crime Talks and Conferences seeks to educate, inform and tackle hate crime in our society. together as one community focused on eliminating hate.
+Hate Crime Talks and Conferences which seek to educate, inform and tackle hate crime in our society. together as one community focused on eliminating hate.

-We host conferences and talks during National Hate Crime Awareness Week which happens every year to draw attention to the menace of hate crime.
+We host conferences and talks during National Hate Crime Awareness Week each year, to draw attention to the menace of hate crime.

-This year Victim Support and Redbridge Equalities & Community Council joined forces to organise this event in Ilford for people in Redbridge to learn about hate crime, how to report it, what can be done about it and offer help and advice.
+This year, Victim Support and Redbridge Equalities & Community Council joined forces to organise an event in Ilford for people in Redbridge to learn about hate crime, how to report it, what can be done about it and offer help and advice.

-Show Racism the Red Card organises an event for schools in Redbridge and we are part of a 'question time' panel of answering questions from the children.
+Show Racism the Red Card organises an event for schools in Redbridge each year, and we are part of a 'question time' panel, answering questions from the pupils present.

-Hate Crime Training seeks to build knowledge and skills to help people who are victims of Hate Crime and tackle the under reporting and under recording of such crimes in our society.
-The training is available for Statutory and Voluntary Organisations and Community groups.
+Hate Crime Training to build knowledge and skills to help people who are victims of hate crime and tackle the under-reporting and under-recording of such crimes in our society.
+The training is available for statutory and voluntary organisations and community groups.

-Anti Bullying and Hate Crime Assemblies seeks to do vital work to educate young people on why they should not bully or hate someone because they are different.
-Every year we go into schools facilitating Anti bullying Assemblies for all year groups - influencing and changing perception of children to to treat each other equally, fairly, build mutual trust and respect for each other and to give children and teachers the tools on how to tackle bullying and or Hate Abuse whether it's in the Playground or on social media.
+Anti Bullying and Hate Crime Assemblies are a vital part of educating young people on why they should not bully or hate someone because they are different.
+Every year we go into schools facilitating anti-bullying assemblies for all year groups - influencing and changing perception of children to to treat each other equally, fairly, build mutual trust and respect for each other and to give children and teachers the tools on how to tackle bullying and or hate abuse whether it's in the playground or on social media.

-Equalities Forum seeks to bring organisations, professionals and activists in different equality strands together in order to:
+Our Equalities Forum seeks to bring organisations, professionals and activists in different equality strands together to: